 Mostly because when it comes to enterprise UX design, organizations lag behind.
 The importance given to consumer solutions design doesn’t extend to enterprise solutions.
 There is a considerable shift in priority, goals, and quality between the two.
 The underlying question seems to be what does one gain from investing in the UX design of internal solutions.

 Surprisingly, a lot!
 Productive, sales, employee satisfaction- enterprise user experience design influences all these aspects.

 So, let us learn more about this important but underrated domain.
-What it is, how it is different, the challenges it poses, and things to consider while designing.
-We will discuss all these topics in this article.
+What it is, how it is different, the challenges it poses, and things to consider while designing for enterprises – we will discuss all these topics in this article.

 2.Why is Enterprise UX Important